darren277/RESTettaStone/README.md

 ### Projects by Language

 Please note that some of these categorizations are a bit arbitrary and open to debate.
-I simply wanted to cluster them for readability sake.
+I simply wanted to cluster them for readability sake (refer to the concept of ["chunking"](https://en.wikipedia.org/wiki/Chunking_(psychology)) in cognitive psychology research into working memory).

 #### Classic